About ALLY Advocacy Center

 Parent, Caregiver and Professional Training & Workshops

-We fill the unmet need of the community by providing trainings, workshops, roundtables, town halls and more to family members and caretakers of people with disabilities and the professionals who work with them.
+We fill the unmet need of the community by providing trainings, workshops, roundtables, town halls and more to family members and caretakers of children with disabilities and the professionals who work with them.

-Futures Planning: A workshop on the tools to consider when developing a plan for the future for families, siblings and adults with disabilities
+Futures Planning: A workshop on the tools to consider when developing a plan for the future for parents and guardians of children with disabilities.

 Recreational Activities and Events

-ALLY hosts year-round activities and events for people with disabilities and their families.
+ALLY hosts year-round activities and events for children with disabilities and their families.
 We provide a range of opportunities to help create “A Life Like Yours”.

-iCANBIKE CAMP : We partner with Tuscarora’s Husky Buddies Program to offer a 5 day Bike Camp for people with disabilities (ages 8-18)
+iCANBIKE CAMP : We partner with Tuscarora’s Husky Buddies Program to offer a 5 day Bike Camp for children with disabilities (ages 8-18)

-NEXT CHAPTER BOOK CLUB: A book club that gives adults with disabilities the chance to read and learn together
+NEXT CHAPTER BOOK CLUB: A book club which meets at Rust Library, that gives adults with disabilities the chance to read and learn together.

 Systemic Advocacy & Awareness

 We help give a voice to disability advocacy issues at the local, state and national levels.
-We work to secure the full range of human and civil rights for children and adults with disabilities.
+We work to secure the full range of human and civil rights for children with disabilities.

 We build relationships and collaborate with other nonprofits and governmental agencies to provide the opportunities, services, and programming that individuals need.